Prioritizing Third Street Promenade as the heart of Downtown Santa Monica.

 The principles of the pilot project ensured that each installation maintains existing amenities related to individual properties, equitably distributes the flow of traffic and pedestrian amenities on both sides of the street, maximizes visibility of storefronts, all while creating new energy and pedestrian traffic.

-RIOS teamed with Pink Sparrow to fabricate installations like box seating configurations, overhead canopies, lawns, and an outdoor stage to be paired with varied and ample seating, shade elements, and games that contribute to the Promenade’s unique sense of place.
-Each of the installations are keyed to three test experiences: flexible flow, active amenities, and green gateway.
-These factors combined elevate this retail street and its role as an economic engine, active mobility hub, world-class destination, and people-focused urban neighborhood.
+RIOS and Pink Sparrow collaborated to craft installations like box seating, overhead canopies, inviting lawns, and a stage, all paired with diverse seating, shade, and playful games, shaping the Promenade’s unique character.
+Each element targets three test areas: flexible flow, active activities, and a verdant entryway.
+These combined features elevate the retail experience, boost its role as an economic driver, active mobility hub, global destination, and vibrant neighborhood.

 To analyze the effectiveness of The Experiment and plan for the Promenade 3.0, RIOS teamed with Gehl People.
 They focus on the relationship between quality of life and quality of built environment by studying user interests, behavior, scale, senses, and engagement in the surroundings.
 They use a process that involves keen observation to record the activity and quality of space by counting, measuring, and analyzing space and what makes it perform to enrich city life.